darkocujic/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip.Sms/README.md

 - [Useful links](#useful-links)

 ### Prerequisites

+- .NET Standard 2.0 or later
+- Infobip account and credentials

 To receive SMS number you can open your free trial account [here](https://www.infobip.com/signup) or contact [Infobip support](https://www.infobip.com/contact) to help you with the process.